 Project S36 is shown in the existing TSP as cutting through private property including the PGE substation.
-This proposal is to modify the alignment to show the various alignment options selected by the Advisory Group, including a change to route in front of the PGE substation.
+This proposal is to modify the alignment based on the final trail plan, including a change to route in front of the PGE substation.
 Discussions with PGE and the community advisory group identified options of going behind the fenced substation or in front of it, but for security reasons it is not recommended to go behind the substation, where the trail would be hidden and could be a potential security risk.